2021 Election Rules – Annual Post Election: Wednesday 12 May 2021

 - The Election Committee is composed of three past Post Officers in good standing who are not candidates in the current election.

-- The Commander nominates the three members of the Election Committee at the February General Membership Meeting-which occurs on Wednesday 12 February 2020.
+- The Commander nominates the three members of the Election Committee at the February General Membership Meeting — which occurred on Wednesday 10 February 2021.

 - Election Committee nominees must be approved by majority vote of Post members at the February General Membership Meeting.

 Because of government directed Post access and operating restrictions related to the COVID-19 pandemic, two alternative voting processes have been approved by the Executive Board at its regular meeting on Thursday 4 February 2021.
 Final choice of the specific process for 2021 will be made by the Executive Board no later than its regular meeting on Thursday 1 April 2021.
 The two options are:

 - Normal in-person voting at the Post with paper secret ballots as traditionally conducted.